jgm/pandoc/INSTALL.md

 ## Linux

-  - First, try your package manager.
+  - Older versions of pandoc can be installed using most package managers.
 Pandoc is in the [Debian], [Ubuntu], [Slackware], [Arch], [Fedora], [NiXOS], [openSUSE], and [gentoo] repositories.
-    Note, however, that versions in the repositories are often old.

-  - We provide a binary package for amd64 architecture on the [download page].
+  - To get the latest release, we provide a binary package for amd64 architecture on the **[download page]**.

     This provides both `pandoc` and `pandoc-citeproc`.
-The executables are statically linked and have no dynamic dependencies or dependencies on external data files.
+    The executables are statically linked and
+    have no dynamic dependencies or dependencies on external data files.
 Note:  because of the static linking, the pandoc binary from this package cannot use lua